 On April 29, 2016, Takeda Pharmaceuticals International AG ("Takeda"), a subsidiary of Takeda Pharmaceutical Company Limited, the originator of relugolix, granted the Company a worldwide license to develop and commercialize relugolix (excluding Japan and certain other Asian countries) and an exclusive right to develop and commercialize MVT-602 in all countries worldwide.
 Pursuant to the license agreement (the "Takeda License Agreement"), Takeda granted to the Company an exclusive, royalty-bearing license under certain patents and other intellectual property controlled by Takeda to develop and commercialize relugolix and MVT-602, and products containing these compounds for all human diseases and conditions.
 Under the Takeda License Agreement, the Company will pay Takeda a fixed, high single-digit royalty on net sales of certain relugolix products, a low single-digit royalty on net sales of certain other relugolix products, and a high single-digit royalty on net sales of MVT-602 products in the Company's territory, all subject to certain agreed reductions.
-For the three months ended June 30, 2022 and 2021, the Company recorded royalty expense to Takeda of \$3.1 million and \$0.9 million, respectively, which is included in cost of product revenue on the unaudited condensed consolidated statements of operations and comprehensive loss.
-As of June 30, 2022 and March 31, 2022, the Company recorded royalties payable to Takeda of \$3.1 million and \$2.5 million, respectively, which are included in accrued expenses and other current liabilities on the unaudited condensed consolidated balance sheets.
+The Company recorded royalty expense to Takeda of \$3.8 million and \$6.9 million for the three and six months ended September 30, 2022, respectively, and \$1.5 million and \$2.4 million for the three and six months ended September 30, 2021, respectively, and is included in cost of product revenue on the unaudited condensed consolidated statements of operations and comprehensive loss.
+As of September 30, 2022 and March 31, 2022, the Company recorded royalties payable to Takeda of \$3.8 million and \$2.5 million, respectively, which are included in accrued expenses and other current liabilities on the unaudited condensed consolidated balance sheets.
 Takeda will pay the Company a high single-digit royalty on net sales of relugolix products for prostate cancer in the Takeda Territory, subject to certain agreed reductions.
-Royalties are required to be paid, on a product-by-product and country-by-country basis, until the latest to occur of the expiration of the last to expire valid claim of a licensed patent covering such product in such country, the expiration of regulatory exclusivity for such product in such country, or 10 years after the first commercial sale of such product in such country.
+Rovalties are required to be paid, on a product-by-product and country-by-country basis, until the latest to occur of the expiration of the last to expire valid claim of a licensed patent covering such product in such country, the expiration of regulatory exclusivity for such product in such country, or 10 years after the first commercial sale of such product in such country.
 Under the Takeda License Agreement, there was no upfront payment and there are no payments upon the achievement of clinical development or marketing approval milestones.